al-lo-co/backend-user-task-api/README.md

 # User Tasks API

 This is a RESTful API with basic token authentication built with Ruby on Rails that allows you to manage users and their related tasks.
-The project also supports GraphQL queries and mutations for advanced interaction.
+The project also supports GraphQL queries and mutations.

 ## Features